 We believe in having a real conversation about what to expect, so please excuse our frankness.

-Many of the challenges of behavioral outbursts and negative emotions can be prevented by establishing and keeping to a consistent routine.
+Many of the challenges that bring out behavioral outbursts and negative emotions from the person being cared for can be prevented by establishing and keeping to a consistent routine.
 Same wake-up time, same time for breakfast, keeping things in the house in the same places, same times for and types of activities.
 This is very important.
 Also, having your loved one do as much for themselves as possible is equally important.
 Just because a person cannot do one activity does not mean they cannot do another.
 Experiment and try again often.
 Again, what can be done one day may not be able to another, but the reverse can also be true.
 Just keep in mind what will be safe and what will not.
-Incorporate as many visitors and opportunity for social interaction as possible, but not so much as to overwhelm.
+Incorporate as much visitors and social interaction as possible, but not so much as to overwhelm.

 It goes without saying that patience is the essence of all communication as your loved one's physical and mental abilities decline.
 The further along your loved one is in the progress of their dementia, the more simple the communication should be, such as limiting to yes or no questions versus offering open ended choices like "what do you want to do today?".
 Limit ideas to one at a time.
 Remember that the speed at which information is processed declines, and there will be a point where even the simplest tasks will have to be broken down into each component.
 You will have to be the person who recognizes that the conversation is becoming futile.
 Feeling frustrated will be normal.
 Losing patience will happen.
 Take a break.
 Recharge.
 Ask for help from your backup.
 It is important to meet your loved one where they are at presently in communication abilities, not to argue your point or try to correct them.
 If, for example, they tell you it's 1962, then accept their present belief and move onto another topic rather than trying to convince them it's the present year.
 Arguing or correcting will not improve their quality of life.
 The more you attempt to disprove their point, the worse they will feel about their own comprehension and self.